 Your tastebuds are in for a treat, with tasty bakeries, cafes, coffee roasters, clubs and pubs.
 Planted Cootamundra is a wholefoods cafe that specialises in organic seasonal produce from the district.
 For delicious bistro food, try the Coota Ex-Services Club or the Cootamundra Country Club.

 Other attractions include the Cootamundra Heritage Centre and The Arts Centre Cootamundra or TACC, which hosts exhibitions and performances.
 For local handmade gifts, browse Cootamundra Art and Craft Centre.
 For antiques, Quality Junk and Parker Street Antiques have a trove of surprises.

 Nature lovers will be delighted, too.
 The bright blooms of countless Cootamundra wattle – native to the region - create a charming sea of golden yellow in July and August.
 There are also birdwatching trails, such as the Cootamundra Bird Walk and Pioneer Park’s 30-minute loop walking track.

 A great base for exploring the Riverina, Cootamundra’s accommodation includes holiday cottages, motels, hotels, a converted church and a caravan park that’s a short walk from the town centre.
 Bring your bicycle and pedal on quiet rural roads and the 8.5km Cootamundra Mountain Bike Track.

-In a convenient location, Cootamundra is a scenic road trip from from Sydney or Melbourne and is only two hours’ drive northwest of Canberra.
-You can take a train from Sydney or Melbourne or fly into Wagga Wagga’s airport and rent a car for the 70 minutes’ drive northeast to Cootamundra.
+In a convenient location, Cootamundra is a scenic road trip from Sydney or Melbourne and is only two hours’ drive northwest of Canberra.
+You can take a train from Sydney or Melbourne, or fly into Wagga Wagga’s airport and rent a car for the 70 minutes’ drive northeast to Cootamundra.